Gregcrooks75/Lie-Detector-Test/README.md

 ## Summary

-This report studies the use of Convolutional Neural Networks (CNN) as a classifier to detect concealed information (“lying”).
+This code stems from my dissertation report.
+The goal was to study the use of Convolutional Neural Networks (CNN) as a classifier to detect concealed information (“lying”).
 The concept or Neural Network constitutes a state of the art tool, which holds interesting prospects in the field of computational psychology.
 As such, my project sought to fill in the gap in contemporary research by comparing a linear (Logistic Regression) to